frankomosh/frankomosh/README.md

 -----------------

 Generally enthusiastic about technology.
-I have a deep interest in Front-end and Back-end web applications.
+I have a deep interest in Blockend, and Front-end applications.

 * 🌍  I'm based in Nairobi
 * ✉️  You can contact me at [frankomosh197@gmail.com](mailto:frankomosh197@gmail.com)